The Chart for Gaotu Techedu Inc. (GOTU) Is Flashing Mixed Signals

 GOTU’s Market Performance

-GOTU stocks went down by -10.99% for the week, with a monthly jump of 12.50% and a quarterly performance of -11.48%, while its annual performance rate touched -93.26%.
-The volatility ratio for the week stands at 6.32% while the volatility levels for the past 30 days are set at 9.30% for Gaotu Techedu Inc..
-The simple moving average for the period of the last 20 days is -15.91% for GOTU stocks with a simple moving average of -51.18% for the last 200 days.
+GOTU stocks went down by -10.40% for the week, with a monthly drop of -15.76% and a quarterly performance of -14.36%, while its annual performance rate touched -94.19%.
+The volatility ratio for the week stands at 5.78% while the volatility levels for the past 30 days are set at 8.60% for Gaotu Techedu Inc..
+The simple moving average for the period of the last 20 days is -18.38% for GOTU stocks with a simple moving average of -51.31% for the last 200 days.

 Analysts’ Opinion of GOTU